Rank is stupid: How to really measure your SEO campaign

 “Great question.
 We need to rank better.”

-If we focus on the customers and leads, metrics like traffic rank have a context that becomes valuable.
-Instead of focusing on rank as the end, we focus on the rank that leads to traffic.
+If we focus on customers and leads, metrics like traffic rank, gain context, and become more valuable.
+Instead of focusing on rank as the end goal, we focus on the rank that drives traffic.
 But we don’t end there.
-Rather than focusing on traffic, we look at the rank that leads to traffic leading to customers.
+Rather than focusing on traffic, we look at the rank that drives traffic and, ultimately, customers.
 This is how we should successfully and accurately measure our SEO campaigns.

-UPDATE: Thanks to the UTM codes that LLMs are adding to links, we can measure traffic and leads from LLMs in Google Analytics.
-So far, we’re seeing that LLMs have an EXCELLENT conversion rate (albeit off a significantly smaller amount of traffic).
+Thanks to the UTM codes that LLMs are adding to links, we can measure traffic and leads from LLMs in Google Analytics.
+So far, we’re seeing LLMs provide an excellent conversion rate for traffic (albeit from significantly less traffic).
 This is because LLMs “steal” informational traffic, but if you need a product or service, they have to send people to your website to convert.

 Let’s face it: SEO is not free.
 We need to pay our SEO team or a consultant.
 We must pay our developers.
-We have to buy good web hosting to keep our sites up.
+We need reliable web hosting to keep our sites up.
 We might have writers to help produce content.
 All these efforts cost time and money.
 However, suppose we measure our SEO campaign based on customer acquisition and sales.
 In that case, we can show that our SEO initiatives generate revenue.
 Now, when we go to our boss and say, “Hey, we need to hire more developers,” we can justify the expense.

 No matter how big your company is, you have limitations.
-You only have a large budget to spend on this department.
+You have a large budget to allocate to this department.
 Even with unlimited money, you only have so much time in the day.
 Besides that, you’re fighting with other departments for developer resources.
-To win those battles, make sure you can justify the cost of these changes to get more.
+To win those battles, ensure you can justify the cost of these changes to achieve more.
 You can do that if you measure the right thing.

 The bottom line is that we need to measure our SEO and LLM efforts based on generating customers, revenue, and leads.
 Once we do that, we can stop reading these oversimplified reports that don’t tell us the whole story.
-And instead, get an accurate look at our SEO campaign so we can continue to improve it.
+Instead, get an accurate view of our SEO campaign so we can continue improving it.

 SEO seems hard- you have to keep up with all the changes and weed through contradictory advice.
 This is frustrating and overwhelming.
 Curious Ants will teach you SEO while bringing your website more traffic and customers- because you’ll learn SEO while doing it.